RaviPabari/sql-data-science-udacity/README.md

-# sql-udacity
+# sql-data-science-udacity
-Here I have uploaded all the solutions to the exercises in the SQL part from Udacity's Introduction to data science Nanodegree.
+This repository contains the quizzes along with their SQL commands for the concepts taught in the course Programming for data science with python in collabration with MODE at Udacity.

+You can restore the dummy dataset provided from udacity to your local machines from "0)Resources/Parch And Posey DB/" using the following steps